ZupIT/beagle-docs/Settings/content/en/docs/Contribute/Documentation.md

 ## Fork our repository

 - If you already have the basic knowledge of markdown, hugo, shortcodes and gitflow, feel free to fork our repository and suggest changes using your preferred text editor.
-If you have any questions, read our [** FAQ **] (../../ faq), open an issue, or contact us via our [** email **] (mailto: beagle@zup.com. br)
+If you have any questions, read our [**FAQ**](/docs/faq), open an issue, or contact us via our [** email **] (mailto: beagle@zup.com. br)